 The book is divided into eight sections that chronologically describe the highlights of her life: "Forged By War", "Magnum, Paris", "Choosing Photography", "Learning From the Master", "World Photographer", "America And Arthur Miller "," Heading East "and" Crossing Borders ".
 Each section contains text with illustrative photographs, both Morath's own photographs and photographs of her taken by unknown photographers.

-Characterized by growing up in Nazi Germany during World War II, she came out into the world and eventually had her dreams come true.
-She first became part of the avant-garde community in Vienna, then traveled to Paris as a journalist with photographer Ernst Haas in 1949.
-In 1955, she became one of the first female members of the "boys' club" Magnum Photos and began a career as a photographer. in good company with Robert Capa and Henri Cartier-Bresson, as well. . .
+Characterized by an upbringing in Nazi Germany during World War II, she comes out into the world and eventually fulfills her dreams.
+She first became part of the avant-garde environment in Vienna, then traveled to Paris as a journalist with photographer Ernst Haas in 1949.
+In 1955, she became one of the first female members of the "boys club" Magnum Photos and began a career as a photographer in good team with Robert Capa and Henri Cartier-Bresson, who was also her lover.

 As one of the few female photographers of her time, she has to work twice as hard as her male colleagues to be taken seriously.
 She even says: "Being one of the few female photographers in the industry was difficult simply because no one thought I was serious: What makes a sweet girl like you in this industry?
 There were many patronizing men.
 At least I don't think I got the same support as the male 'fraternity' got. "